Wills, Trusts & Probate

 What is a revocable trust and how does it work?

-Can I change or cancel my revocable trust?
+Can I change or revoke a revocable trust after it is created?

-What assets can be placed in a revocable trust?
+What types of assets can be transferred into a revocable trust?

-Does creating a revocable trust eliminate estate taxes?
+Will a revocable trust reduce my estate taxes?

 Is a revocable trust the same as a living trust?

-What happens to my revocable trust after I die?
+What happens to a revocable trust after I die?